The Visa

 The Agitators:

-Stranded in Glasgow after hearing that he's a blood feud target back in his native Albania, mild-mannered librarian Pavlo Bublik at least enjoys ‘freedom’; but now, as an asylum seeker, his city of haven is a dubious refuge.
-Finding himself as an enslaved night worker, cleaning office toilets for below minimum wage, he’s now desperate for a visa.
+Stranded in Glasgow after hearing that he can't return to his native Albania, mild-mannered librarian Pavlo Bublik at least enjoys ‘freedom’; but now, as a displaced tourist, his city of haven is a dubious refuge.
+Finding himself as a night worker cleaning office toilets for below minimum wage, he’s now desperate for a visa.

 Downtrodden at work as a paralegal, brooding singleton Ailsa Salcoats has just been transferred to the law firm’s immigration department.
-When the disheveled Pavlo appears in her office, he’s not just a client... he’s a solution.
+When the disheveled Pavlo appears in her office, he’s not just a client... he’s an unlikely solution.

 Ailsa Salcoats